How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 Mac screen recording system audioShift Command 5 audioMac internal audio recordingBlackHole setup Macrecord system audio Mac

-The free solution: Qureco Screen Recorder
+The fast answer: Qureco Screen Recorder

 • Screen recording is completely free — unlimited time, no watermark, no locked features